goransavich/dentist/README.md

 # dentist
-Working material - schedule appointments
+Schedule appointments in one small dentist office.